 \section{Our model}

 We will consider the interferometer configuration represented in \cref{fig:schematic_MZI}, and for the sake of clarity we will distinguish the \emph{input} state (before the first beam splitter) that one must prepare, from the \emph{probe} state (after the first beam splitter) that exhibits some phase sensitivity.
-We assume that the losses are only caused by the detectors, having the same quantum efficiency $\eta$, and we will consider ${\Delta \phi = 1 / \sqrt{\eta N}}$ to be the SQL, against which we should compare our results.
+We assume that the losses are only caused by the detectors, having the same quantum efficiency $\eta$ and we will consider ${\Delta \phi = 1 / \sqrt{\eta N}}$ to be the standard quantum limit, against which we should compare our results.
 Our input state is either a twin Fock state or a two-mode squeezed state.
-Note that without an initial beam splitter, these states produce interference patterns that are independent of the phase \cite{hongMeasurementSubpicosecondTime1987, camposQuantummechanicalLosslessBeam1989,yuspasibkoInterferenceMacroscopicBeams2014}.
+Note that without an initial beam splitter, these states produce interference patterns that are independent of the phase \cite{hongMeasurementSubpicosecondTime1987,camposQuantummechanicalLosslessBeam1989, yuspasibkoInterferenceMacroscopicBeams2014}.

-Two-mode squeezed states are well known in quantum optics, as they are spontaneously generated from vacuum with a quadratic interaction hamiltonian.
+Two-mode squeezed states are spontaneously generated from vacuum with a quadratic interaction Hamiltonian.
 By denoting ${\xi = r e^{i \theta}}$ the squeezing parameter, whose norm $r$ is proportional to the interaction time, such a state reads

 in the Fock basis relative to the modes $\hat{a}_1$ and $\hat{a}_2$ (see \cref{fig:schematic_MZI}).

 The action of the interferometer on the input state is described by the unitary operator $\hat{U}$:

 The losses are modelled by additional beam splitters $\hat{S}_\eta$ placed at the output ports: